ezios/teams-call-records-api/README.md

 Next you need to publish the functions to the newly created Azure function app.
 Open VsCode and then open the folder **Azure Functions** from the cloned repository.

-Make sure that the Azure Function extentsion is already installed in your VsCode.
+Make sure that the Azure Function extension is already installed in your VsCode.
 Either install the **Azure Tools** or the **Azure Functions** extension.

 ![PS Success](https://www.tnext-labs.com/GitHub/teams-call-records-api/Vscode_Extension.png?raw=true)